dandan002/flight-arbitrage/SETUP_GUIDE.md

-# Flight Arbitrage Engine - Complete Setup Guide
+# Gremlin Flights - Complete Setup Guide

-This guide will walk you through setting up the Flight Arbitrage Engine from scratch.
+This guide will walk you through setting up Gremlin Flights from scratch.

 ## Prerequisites